s-beresford/tls-traffic-analysis/README.txt

 Output files go to the "output" directory.
 A good place to start is the weird.csv file.
+A sample output of this file is included for reference.
+It was generated using various pcaps found on the web.

 Here is what your directory structure should look like: